mvneves/ncbitaxcollector/README.md

 # Binary Format Description

-One of main characteristics of our tool is its ability to create optimized binary versions of the NCBI database files.
+One of the main characteristics of our tool is its ability to create optimized binary versions of the NCBI database files.
 Here is the a detailed description of the binary records used in our code.
 Please refer to the [NCBI Handbook](http://www.ncbi.nlm.nih.gov/books/NBK21100/) for more information about the fields.